Dairy

 Why these picks

-buttermilk is being matched for baking because swaps that preserve structure, moisture, leavening, and browning in baked goods.
-The ranking favors substitutes that preserve liquid with verified adjustment notes.
+Swaps that preserve structure, moisture, leavening, and browning in baked goods.
+The ranking favors substitutes for buttermilk that preserve liquid, with verified adjustment notes.

 Baking is less forgiving than stovetop cooking; watch hydration, lift, and fat balance after any swap.